-(a) Against Whom Assessed.
-The following rules apply unless the law provides or the district court or BAP orders otherwise:

-- (1) if an appeal is dismissed, costs are taxed against the appellant, unless the parties agree otherwise; - (2) if a judgment, order, or decree is affirmed, costs are taxed against the appellant; - (3) if a judgment, order, or decree is reversed, costs are taxed against the appellee; - (4) if a judgment, order, or decree is affirmed or reversed in part, modified, or vacated, costs are taxed only as the district court or BAP orders. - (b) COSTS FOR AND AGAINST THE UNITED STATES.
-Costs for or against the United States, its agency, or its officer may be assessed under subdivision (a) only if authorized by law. - (c) COSTS ON APPEAL TAXABLE IN THE BANKRUPTCY COURT.
-The following costs on appeal are taxable in the bankruptcy court for the benefit of the party entitled to costs under this rule: - (1) the production of any required copies of a brief, appendix, exhibit, or the record; - (2) the preparation and transmission of the record; - (3) the reporter's transcript, if needed to determine the appeal; - (4) premiums paid for a bond or other security to preserve rights pending appeal; and - (5) the fee for filing the notice of appeal. - (d) BILL OF COSTS; OBJECTIONS.
-A party who wants costs taxed must, within 14 days after entry of judgment on appeal, file with the bankruptcy clerk, with proof of service, an itemized and verified bill of costs.
+- (a) AGAINST WHOM ASSESSED.
+The following rules apply unless the law provides or the district court or BAP orders otherwise: - (1) if an appeal is dismissed, costs are taxed against the appellant, unless the parties agree otherwise; - (2) if a judgment, order, or decree is affirmed, costs are taxed against the appellant; - (3) if a judgment, order, or decree is reversed, costs are taxed against the appellee: - (4) if a judgment, order, or decree is affirmed or reversed in part, modified, or vacated, costs are taxed only as the district court or BAP orders. - (b) COSTS FOR AND AGAINST THE UNITED STATES.
+Costs for or against the United States, its agency, or its officer may be assessed under subdivision (a) only if authorized by law. - (c) Costs on Appeal Taxable in the Bankruptcy Court.
+The following costs on appeal are taxable in the bankruptcy court for the benefit of the party entitled to costs under this rule: - (1) the production of any required copies of a brief, appendix, exhibit, or the record: - (2) the preparation and transmission of the record; - (3) the reporter's transcript, if needed to determine the appeal; - (4) premiums paid for a bond or other security to preserve rights pending appeal; and - (5) the fee for filing the notice of appeal. - (d) BILL OF COSTS; OBJECTIONS.
+A party who wants costs taxed must, within 14 days after entry of judgment on appeal, file with the bankruptcy clerk and serve an itemized and verified bill of costs.
 Objections must be filed within 14 days after service of the bill of costs, unless the bankruptcy court extends the time.